-• For 2016, the monitoring frequency for the AGS Building 914 area wells will continue to be annually.
+• For 2017, the monitoring frequency for the AGS Building 914 area wells will continue to be annually.

-4.1.6 Former g-2 Beam Stop
+4.1.6 Former q-2 Beam Stop

 The g-2 experiment operated from April 1997 until April 2001.
 The g-2 Beam Stop is composed of iron and is covered by soil shielding.
-Like other beam loss areas in the AGS complex, the g-2 beam stop was an area where the soil surrounding the stop became activated by the interaction with secondary particles.
 To prevent rainwater from infiltrating the soil surrounding the beam stop, BNL installed a gunite cap over the stop area before the start of beam line operations.

-In November 1999, tritium and sodium-22 were detected in groundwater monitoring wells approximately 250 feet downgradient of the g-2 experimental area.
-An investigation into the source of the contamination revealed that the tritium originated from activated soil shielding adjacent to the g-2 experiment's VQ-12 magnet.
-The VQ-12 magnet section of the beam line was not a designed beam loss area, and the gunite cap installed over the nearby beam stop did not protect this area.
-In December 1999, an impermeable cap was installed over the VQ-12 soil activation area.
-This cap was joined to the previously installed beam stop cap.
-In September 2000, the activated soil shielding adjacent to the VQ-12 magnet and associated tritium plume were designated as new sub-Area of Concern 16T.
-The selected remedial actions for the g-2 tritium source area and plume are documented in a ROD that was signed in May 2007 (BNL 2007a).
+In November 1999, tritium and sodium-22 were detected in groundwater monitoring wells approximately 200 feet downgradient of the g-2 beam stop area (see Section 3.8).
+An investigation into the source of the contamination revealed that the tritium originated from activated soil shielding adjacent to the g-2 beam stop.
+This section of the beam line was not a designed beam loss area, and therefore was not protected by the gunite cap installed over the beam stop.
+In December 1999, an impermeable cap was installed over the activated soil shielding, and joined to the beam stop cap.
 The monitoring program for the g-2 tritium source area and plume are described in Section 3.8.